charliedgarrod/charliedgarrod/README.md

   </a>
 </div>

-- 👋 Hi, I’m Charlie, thanks for stopping by.
+<h2>Hi there 👋 I'm Charlie</h2>

+**About Me**

 - 📈 I'm a data analyst with almost a decade of experience in the financial sector.
-- 👀 I'm interested in all things financial, political and sports analysis.
-I really thrive on trying to understand the why instead of just the what.
+- 👀 I love all things data with a particular interested in financial, political and sports analytics.
+I really thrive on trying to understand the *why* instead of just the *what*.
 - 🏆 I recently completed the Data Analytics Career Accelerator with the London School of Economics.
 - 📫 To find out more about me, please feel free to drop me a message on LinkedIn